AllioNicholas/CG_AS3/README.txt

-           R1 Calculating joint positions (1 p): done R2 Rotating the joints (2 p): done R3 Visualizing joint coordinate systems (2 p): done R4 Skeletal subspace deformation (4 pts): not done R5 Skinning for normals (1 pts): not done
+           R1 Calculating joint positions (1 p): done R2 Rotating the joints (2 p): done R3 Visualizing joint coordinate systems (2 p): done R4 Skeletal subspace deformation (4 pts): done R5 Skinning for normals (1 pts): done

 # Did you do any extra credit work?
+	NO, I DIDN’T.

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?
+	NO, THET DON’T.

 (Please provide a list of the problems.
 If possible, describe what you think the cause is, how you have attempted to diagnose or fix the problem, and how you would attempt to diagnose or fix it if you had more time or motivation.
 This is important: we are more likely to assign partial credit if you help us understand what's going on.)

 # Did you collaborate with anyone in the class?
+	OLY DISCUSS WITH CLASSMATE AND ON PIAZZA

 (Did you help others?
 Did others help you?
 Let us know who you talked to, and what sort of help you gave or received.)